martin-bach-oracle/conference-talks/readme.md

 - "please create a table for emailing with json column with 10 example data including always email <sonja.meyer@oracle.com>"
 - "create email table json column incl 10 example data"

-Resulting table DDL can be found in `src/database`
+Resulting table DDL can be found in `src/database`.

+At the end of this demo step the application should have been created.

 ## Sample Data Creation